 University of Reading's Rob Thompson said the yellow tint was most likely due to an influx of dust in the atmosphere that came from the Sahara, because the storm had passed through Africa before blowing through Europe.

 "It's not that unusual, it happens quite regularly.
 Because of the way that Ophelia has tracked it's pulling a lot of dust up from the south.
-I think the absolute giveaway is that tomorrow we'll find our cars covered in orangey yellow dust," he Thompson explained.
+I think the absolute giveaway is that tomorrow we'll find our cars covered in orangey yellow dust," Thompson told WalesOnline.

-There may be large amounts of pollen in the air.
+A yellow sky could also mean there may be pollen in the air.

 In April 2019, North Carolina famously experienced a "pollen-pocalypse."
-Aerial photos taken over Durham showed a thick haze of pollen which turned the sky yellow, and had resulted in an uptick of people in distress over allergies, according to New York Post.
+Aerial photos taken over Durham showed a thick haze of pollen which turned the sky a yellow-green color, and had resulted in an uptick of people in distress over allergies, according to the New York Post.
 At the time, pollen counts for pine, oak and birch had skyrocketed in the area, and meanwhile, other parts of the country were experiencing the same thing.

-At the time, local photographer Jeremy Gilchrist said, "No tricks here.
+At the time, local photographer Jeremy Gilchrist tweeted: "No tricks here.
 Yes you are looking at a green haze made up of tree pollen from the pines of central NC!”

-The sky's yellow hue is most likely due to storms, dust, or pollen.
-The actual apocalypse may be years away.
+So overall, the sky emitting a yellow hue is most likely due to storms, dust, or pollen.
+The actual apocalypse is still likely far away.